FIRST-Tech-Challenge/ftcdocs/docs/source/index.rst

 **FIRST Tech Challenge** is a robotics program for middle and high school students.
 It’s way more than building robots, see :doc:`About the FIRST Tech Challenge <overview/ftcoverview>` to see why.
+If you have any feedback please checkout our :ref:`feedback form <form/form:feedback form>`.

 .. note::